Skip to main content

 Your Shor Account & Withdrawals

-How to link a bank and withdraw your balance.
+How to link a payout method and withdraw your balance.

 Transactions